Quivira Mines

 - the Kerr-McGee Ponds area.

-The site is located at the northern end of State Highway 566 approximately 20 miles northeast of Gallup, NM in the Coyote Canyon, Standing Rock, and Pinedale Chapters in the Eastern Abandoned Uranium Mine (AUM) Region of the Navajo Nation.
 CR-1 and CR-1E include fenced areas around former mining operations, waste rock piles, and surrounding contaminated areas.
 CR-1 covers an area of 42 acres with 147 acres of underground workings and CR-1E 10.5 acres with 96 acres of underground workings.
 The Kerr-McGee Ponds area covers 9 acres and was a former solids dewatering and proto ore storage area.
-The United States Environmental Protection Agency (EPA) is working with the Navajo Nation Environmental Protection Agency (NNEPA) to oversee investigation and cleanup at the mine areas while pursuing enforcement efforts with potentially responsible parties.

 Background

-Mining continued until 1986 resulting in recovery of an estimated 1.3 million tons of uranium ore from CR-1 and CR-1E.
-The uranium ore body is located approximately 1,500 to 1,800 feet below ground and accessed via vertical mine shafts at the CR-1 and CR-1E locations.
-The mine workings were within an aquifer containing groundwater, and were therefore referred to as “wet mines”, which required ongoing dewatering during operations.
-Water was pumped from the underground mine workings and discharged to a series of as many as 7 treatment and settling ponds before being discharged to Unnamed Arroyo #2 and the Pipeline Canyon Arroyo.
+The mine workings were within an aquifer containing groundwater and were therefore referred to as “wet mines”, which required ongoing dewatering during operations.
+Water was pumped from the underground mine workings and discharged to a series of as many as 7 treatment and settling ponds before being discharged to Unnamed Arroyo #2 and the Pipeline Arroyo.
 Ore was transported approximately 50 miles from the site to the Quivira Mining Corporation’s Ambrosia Lake uranium mill located to the east and north of Grants, New Mexico.

 Cleanup Results to Date

 Various mine reclamation, investigation, and removal activities were performed at the Quivira Mines since 1980.
 Quivira Mining Corporation performed reclamation and removal of debris while closing the CR-1 and CR-1E mines and Kerr-McGee Ponds between 1980 and 1992.
 EPA issued an Administrative Order on Consent to Rio Algom in 2010.
 Rio Algom conducted a Removal Site Evaluation in 2010 under direction of EPA.
 In 2010 and 2012 Rio Algom under direction of EPA and NNEPA performed temporary removal actions at CR-1 and Red Water Pond Road to consolidate waste and prevent migration and exposure.
 Cleanup of the Quivira Mines was included in the Tronox Settlement in 2014.
 In 2017, EPA investigated the Kerr-McGee Ponds and cleaned up soil around vent holes for the Quivira Mines underground workings.
 In 2022, EPA conducted a data gaps investigation at CR-1, CR-1E, and Kerr-McGee Ponds to gather additional data necessary to complete the Engineering Evaluation and Cost Analysis (EE/CA).
-EPA is currently improving erosion and stormwater controls at CR-1 and grade improvements on Pipeline Canyon Road in support of upcoming removal actions.
+In early 2024, EPA completed improvements to erosion and stormwater controls at CR-1 and grade improvements on Pipeline Road in support of upcoming removal actions.

-Next Steps: EE/CA, Action Memorandum and Design
+Next Steps: Design and Permitting

 Documents